Fleas and Ticks, The Wholistic Truth

 Have you ever wondered why some dogs and cats have severe flea problems, while others are hardly bothered by the little pests?
 Fleas being present on your pet can be an indicator of the animal's general health.
 Parasites in general, and fleas in particular, are most attracted to the weak, unhealthy, or very young animal whose immune system is not functioning well.
 The best flea prevention is to reduce your pet's susceptibility to fleas by improving his/her health.

-In the conventional veterinary industry, the fact that parasites (worms, heartworm, fleas, ticks, etc.) will attach themselves to a sick animal before they will attach to a healthy animal, is hardly ever made known to the pet loving public however, I want you to know the facts - the "wholistic" truth!
+In the conventional veterinary industry, the fact that parasites (worms, heartworm, fleas, ticks, etc.) will attach themselves to a sick animal before they will attach to a healthy animal, is hardly ever made known to the pet loving public however, I want you to know the facts about fleas and ticks - the "wholistic" truth!

 People that have dogs or cats with fleas, skin problems, allergies, digestive problems and behavioral problems are spending hundreds of dollars at the veterinarian on flea prevention, antibiotics, steroids, tranquilizers, and other medication.